DhruvShah510/financial-analyzer-debug-challenge/README.md

 ---

+## Bonus Features Implemented

+To build a more robust and scalable application, the following bonus features were successfully implemented:

+### 1. Database Integration
+* The application now uses a built-in SQLite database (`analysis_results.db`) to provide persistent storage for all analysis results.
+* Each job is saved with a unique ID, the original query, the filename, a timestamp, its status (`PENDING`/`COMPLETED`), and the final analysis report.

+### 2. Asynchronous Queue Worker Model
+* The system was upgraded to handle concurrent requests using **Celery** and **Redis**.
+* The FastAPI endpoint now instantly queues analysis jobs and returns a task ID to the user, ensuring the API remains fast and responsive even under heavy load.
+* A separate Celery worker process runs the time-consuming AI analysis in the background, updating the database upon completion.
+This architecture transforms the application into a scalable, production-ready system.

+---

 ## Challenges Faced and Strategic Decisions
 After fixing all the deterministic bugs and rewriting the inefficient prompts, the application's core multi-agent workflow was fully functional.